Obsessive-Compulsive Disorder (OCD)

 Left untreated, OCD can interfere with all aspects of life.

-Children can suffer from OCD as well.
-Unlike adults, however, children with OCD do not realize that their obsessions and compulsions are excessive.
+Children suffer from OCD.
+Unlike adults, however, children with OCD may not realize that their obsessions and compulsions are excessive.